turingschool/curriculum/source/projects/revenge_of_idea_box.markdown

 When viewing the ideas list, the user should have the option to sort ideas by Quality.
 The default sort should be descending ("genius" → "plausible" → "swill"), and clicking the sort a second time should reverse it.
 The Idea list should be sorted client-side without reloading the page.

+#### Student Directed Extension

+(10 additional points.)

+Student chooses an additional feature or performance optimization to add to the project.
+The extension must be intuitive and should not detract from the user's experience in any major way (i.e. not buggy or incomplete).

 ## Instructor Evaluation Points

 ### Specification Adherence